Peak Climbing in Nepal

 Best Season: Spring and autumn

-Yala Peak seems well known peak in the Langtang region.
+Yala Peak seems to be a well-known peak in the Langtang region.
 One of the easiest trekking peaks near Kyanjing Gompa of Langtang Valley.
 Yala Peak is perfect for Beginners.
-This peak offers breathtaking views of Shishapangma 8,027 meters high in Tibet.
-From there you can see the Langtang valley and the Tibetan palate.
+This peak offers breathtaking views of Shishapangma, 8,027 meters high in Tibet.
+From there, you can see the Langtang valley and the Tibetan plateau.

 Dhampus Peak -6,012 meters/19,719 feet